yamitcar/bdd-dojo/README.md

     download it from: https://sites.google.com/a/chromium.org/chromedriver/downloads

-and set the path with in the class "SmokeSteps"
+and set the path in file `/src/test/java/edu/SmokeSteps.java#L17` with:

     System.setProperty("webdriver.chrome.driver", "/path/to/chromedriver");